MichaelBruwerSwartz/BBD_LaserTag/docs/websocket/server-to-client.md

 Sent to **players and spectators** every second and contains all game information.

-- `players` - players and their information
+- `players` - array of player objects
-  - key: player username
+  - username
-  - value: object
-    - codeId
   - color
   - hitsGiven
-    - hitsReceived
+  - hitsTaken
   - points
 - `timeLeft` - time that remains in seconds

 ### `hit`